Poverty is never an acceptable reason for a child to be in an orphanage.

 they are deeply valued and loved as individuals.

-Based in East Haven, CT, TST has been funded by charitable donations since its inception, encouraging and promoting leadership from within the local Tanzanian community while also benefiting from volunteer-driven efforts.
-Its dedicated team of approximately 100 volunteers, partners, advisors and friends work as a global community to provide and enhance support for family preservation, ethical orphan care and investment in local infrastructure.
-Working in conjunction with Mama Pendo, and with an eye on anticipated expansion, TST continues to advocate for transition to a family-first model for residential care when reunification is not possible.
-Crucial for the health and happiness of the children and communities served, the impact of TST is proof positive that small things can indeed create big change.
+Based in Branford, CT, TST has been funded by charitable donations since its inception, and we are extraordinarily grateful for every dollar given.
+Our dedicated team of about 45 full-time staff and hundreds of volunteers, partners, advisors and friends work as a global community to provide support for family preservation, ethical orphan care and investment in local Tanzanian infrastructure.
+As we move forward, TST continues to advocate for transition to a family-first model for residential care when reunification is not possible while serving as proof that small things can indeed create big change.